 - Each fell within 10 to 15 seconds, similar to freefall.

-If these buildings were not brought down by controlled demolition, what would a controlled demolition look like?
+If these buildings were not brought down by controlled demolition, what would a controlled demolition have looked like?
 How would controlled demolition differ from what I saw in all the videos?
 Could a controlled demolition fall any straighter?
 Could it fall any faster?
 Could the destruction have been any more complete?
 And yet it happened 3 times on the same day, in the same location.

 I see it like this: You are playing poker with someone.
 That player ends up winning the first hand with 4 aces.
 You might chalk that hand up to amazing luck.
 You play another hand and the same player wins again with 4 aces.
 Do you still think it’s luck?
 Do you suspect a manipulation of the game?
 Let’s say you decide to play another hand, and the same player wins again with 4 aces.
 What do you think about the odds now?
 Would it make you feel better if a commission was appointed to study the results of the game and the commission concluded that luck was the only factor?
 Would the matter be settled at that point?